 We are aggressive hunters.
-That's why we have killed over 90% harvest and 100% shot for the last 10 years.
+That's why we have killed over 98% harvest the last 10 years on rifle and muzzleloader hunts (NOT BOW).
 We like to walk and hike and glass for animals along the way.
 We are not trying to kill you, we just really want you to harvest as badly as you do!
 This means if you need a break you're going to have to tell us when YOU need to sit on waterholes and feeding areas to take a break and recharge.
 It's your hunt, you need to set the pace!